Xs1sTz/Xs1sTz/README.md

 I enjoy coding and sharing my work, especially creating projects that are engaging and non-repetitive.

 ## Profile Overview
-Most of my uploads will be small, practical programs centered on cybersecurity.
+Most of my uploads will be small programs centered around cybersecurity.
 Expect frequent mini-programs and, occasionally, larger projects that require more time to develop.

 #### Note: My intentions are educational and personal fun.
 I create these programs for learning purposes and to help others with the same goal.
 ### *I do not condone or support any form of unethical hacking.*